arab07/instaflow/README.md

 ##

 ### Description
 **Premium** was made on *30 July 2021* and then I distributed it to the public in November 2021 with version 9.5 which is available on termux and pydroid3.
 This script becomes paid in 2022 when someone trades this script without my permission.
-You can also try the ***Facebook Brute Force*** script that we released to complement our Premium script called [**Facemash**](https://github.com/RozhakXD/Facemash).
+Premium is the main script for [Facemash](https://github.com/RozhakXD/Facemash) and [Threads](https://github.com/RozhakXD/Threads) so all features will function well here.

 ![Facebook-Image](https://github.com/RozhakXD/Premium/blob/main/Data/Images/Prem.png)

-This script will be updated about every 3 or 7 days to ensure the best results.
-The method used to log in is automatically scraping every time it sends a request.
+This script does not require updates because it is equipped with extraordinary features so that it can be kept up to date at all times.
+You don't need to worry if it doesn't work because it will be fine as time goes by.

 ##

-### Features in Script?
+### What Features Does It Have?

-- This tool login using new Instagram account cookies.
+- Having form data in the request will prevent spam from being detected by Instagram.
-- The secure feature for Instagram accounts cracked.
+- This script was 100% created using the latest version of Instagram API and can be logged in using cookies.
-- Mass report target Instagram account feature.
+- This script has a feature to get Likes, Comments and Followers for free.
-- Multiple crack methods and works well.
+- This script has a feature to secure cracked Instagram accounts.
-- Generates a random user-agent.
+- There is one feature that is quite dangerous, namely brutally reporting other people's Instagram accounts.
-- Complete data forms to avoid spam and errors.
+- This script has a method that automatically updates every second.
-- Features to get followers, comments, likes and story views.
+- This script has a feature to generate user-agents randomly and always up to date.

 ### Works In Terminal?
   - [Windows PowerShell](https://www.microsoft.com/store/productId/9N0DX20HK701) / Kali Linux